hashicorp/terraform-website/content/source/docs/enterprise/private/logging.html.md

 As of Private Terraform Enterprise release v201802-1, audit logging is available in Private Terraform Enterprise.
 These are written out to CloudWatch logs just like all other application-level logs.

-### Installer Beta
+### Installer

-The audit logs have been available in the installer beta since beta4.
+The audit logs have been available in the installer since beta4.
 They are emitted along with other logs by the `ptfe_atlas` container.

 ### Log Contents